tomtclai/mobile-take-home/README.md

 ## Future Improvments

 Right now, when search is tapped, the map is zoomed so that the route fits on the display.
-But there is little to no padding - the line touches the edge of the screen.
+But if the route is too long (ICN-CDG) it doesn't fit on the iPhone anymore.

-I would display the entire route (stops in the middle) on the map
+I was trying to turn on the 3D globe map like in the maps app but no luck.

 ## Useful Routes for testing
 - LAS PVG (1 stop)